 2) We are discovering treatment and you are a core member of the team.

 Our foundation supports extensive research at the Chung Laboratory at Columbia University Medical Center.
-Wendy Chung, MD, PhD and her team work closely with the foundation to understand the needs of every KIF1A family.
-This team has a detailed clinical registry and is currently working to discover treatment for KIF1A.
-If you have received clinical diagnosis, please contact Lia Boyle at Columbia University Medical Center: firstname.lastname@example.org.
+Wendy Chung, MD, PhD and her team works closely with the foundation to understand the needs of every family affected by mutations in the KIF1A gene.
+This team has a detailed clinical registry and is currently working to discover treatment for KAND.
+If you have received clinical or genetic diagnosis, please contact Lia Boyle at Columbia University Medical Center: email@example.com.

 3) We can help confirm diagnosis.

-Many families do not have clinical confirmation of a mutation in KIF1A.
-If you have been told you need clinical genetic testing and your insurance will not cover the test, contact us.
+Many families do not have access to genetic testing confirming a mutation in KIF1A.
+If you have been told you need genetic testing and your insurance will not cover the test, contact us.
 We will make sure you get the genetic testing necessary to confirm your diagnosis of KIF1A Associated Neurological Disorder.